Crown and Bridge

 1. Print Analysis

-- The most important part of this print is the fitting area of the crown and bridges against the model or implant attachment.
-As such, the crowns should be positioned so that their fitting area is facing away from the build platform.
+- The most important part of this print is the fitting area of the crown and bridges against the part or abutment.
+Therefore, the crowns must be positioned so that the fitting area is facing away from the build platform.

 B. Intended Support Area

-- If the fitting areas are facing up, then the tooth surface should be facing the build platform, and therefore will be the support surface.
-This does mean that a lot of additional aesthetic work will be necessary, but it is easier to do this work than to manually adjust the fitting.
+- If the fitting area is facing up on the model, the tooth surface will be facing the build platform and will therefore be the support surface.
+This means more work is necessary to make it look better, but this is easier to do than manually adjusting the fitting.

 - Support Height: 1.5 – 2.0 mm